vinaygoel/ars-workshop/README.md

 Steps involved:
 * Extract all image URLs from WATs
-* For each image URL, generate number of incoming links and top terms (using "alt text" of links)
+* For each image URL, generate a list of top terms (using "alt text" of links), and number of times this image was embedded / linked
 * Store this data into Elasticsearch

 To run through these steps: